nus-cs2113-AY2021S1/tp/docs/team/desmondkjl.md

 I contributed to the _documentation_ (Section 5) part of the developer guide.
 I added the implementations of the _addtime_ (Section 4.3), _minustime_ (Section 4.4) and _edittime_ (Section 4.5) features.
-I also added one sequence diagram under these implementations.
+I also added two sequence diagrams under these implementations.

 #### Contributions to Team-based Tasks
 I tested our team's app to find bugs and helped managed errors in codes when our functions conflict with each